davidedomini/ScaRLib-report/docs/03-domain/knowledgeCrunching.md

     In the request you asked us to develop a tool for Cooperative Many Agent Reinforcement Learning, with the term "many" what order of magnitude do you mean ?

 <span style="color: #79a355">**Domain expert**</span>:
-    I mean that the tool has to be able to handle from hundreds of agents to about one or two thousand.
+    I mean that the tool has to be able to handle from hundreds of agents to about one thousand.

 **Question 2**